kognifai/Galore/SDK-documentation/Installation.md

 Following are the three system resources which get updated as a result of the Docker installation.
 You must restart your system after the Docker installation.

 1. Windows Registry - Docker uses the Windows registry to track the location of the installed software.
-THis is for its internal use.
+This is for its internal use.
 2. User groups - Docker needs access to windows file system for storing data files.
 Docker creates a user group for that purpose and adds a current user to it.
 Docker internally uses this user group for various user related information.
 3. Environment variable - It is used for other tools (e.g. cmd.exe and powershell.exe) to find path of the Docker related executables.